-Teresa May, Ph.D., is the Co-founder and Executive Director of the Margaret Byrd Rawson Institute.
-When she met Margaret, Teresa was a former Assistant Professor of Sociology at Hood College and today an Adjunct Assistant Professor of Sociology at Shenandoah University, Lord Fairfax Community College, and Northern Virginia Community College.
-For over ten years, she headed a private school for dyslexic children.
-An author of ‘A Parent’s Journey’ appearing in Why Kids Can’t Read: Challenging the Status Quo in Education.
-Recipient of the 2002 Maryland Woman of Achievement award for founding the ‘Parents Advocacy Group for Educational Rights’ and her passionate support for children who learn differently.
-Serving on numerous Maryland State Department of Education committees: “Maryland’s Reading First Leadership Team,” “Reading Literacy Team,” and the “Task Force for Identifying Educational Best Practices for Students at Risk for, or Identified with Reading and Writing Disabilities.”
-Further, a founding member of the first Charter School in Frederick County, Maryland.
+Teresa May, Ph.D., is a passionate advocate for dyslexic children, having dedicated her career to this cause.
+She is the Co-founder and Executive Director of the Margaret Byrd Rawson Institute.
+Her journey began when she was a former Assistant Professor of Sociology at Hood College and today an Adjunct Assistant Professor of Sociology at Shenandoah University, Lord Fairfax Community College, and Northern Virginia Community College.
+For over ten years, she led a private school for dyslexic children.
+She is also the author of ‘A Parent’s Journey,’ appearing in Why Kids Can’t Read: Challenging the Status Quo in Education.
+Her efforts were recognized with the 2002 Maryland Woman of Achievement award for founding the ‘Parents Advocacy Group for Educational Rights’ and her passionate support for children who learn differently.
+She has served on numerous Maryland State Department of Education committees, including “Maryland’s Reading First Leadership Team,” “Reading Literacy Team,” and the “Task Force for Identifying Educational Best Practices for Students at Risk for, or Identified with Reading and Writing Disabilities.”
+She is also a founding member of the first Charter School in Frederick County, Maryland.

-Teresa’s children began their education in the Frederick County, Maryland, public school system, where her oldest son was still unable to read by the 4th grade.
-At that point, she left teaching in higher education to head a small private school for dyslexic children that both her sons attended.
-Today, her oldest son graduated with a Bachelor of Science in Environmental Technology and a Master of Business Administration degree.
-Her youngest son completed a Bachelor of Arts degree in Environmental Studies.
+Teresa’s personal journey with dyslexia began when her children started their education in the Frederick County, Maryland, public school system.
+Her oldest son’s struggle with reading, even by the 4th grade, prompted her to take action.
+She left her teaching position in higher education to establish a small private school for dyslexic children, a school that her sons attended.
+Today, her oldest son’s success story is a testament to the effectiveness of her approach, having graduated with a Bachelor of Science in Environmental Technology and a Master of Business Administration degree.
+Her youngest son also thrived in this environment, completing a Bachelor of Arts degree in Environmental Studies.

-There is an expression that says, “What we do today ripples throughout time.”
-Margaret Byrd Rawson’s life was dedicated to improving the lives of dyslexic children, their parents, and teachers.
-Margaret embodied both the wisdom and knowledge of the science of education, with the art and craft of teaching, particularly for those struggling to learn to read.
+There is a profound truth in the saying, “What we do today ripples throughout time.”
+Margaret Byrd Rawson’s life was a testament to this, as she dedicated herself to improving the lives of dyslexic children, their parents, and teachers.
+Her work, a beacon of wisdom and knowledge in the field of education, particularly for those struggling to learn to read, left an indelible mark on the dyslexia community, inspiring countless others to follow in her footsteps.

-Before Margaret passed away in November 2001, I established with her the Margaret Byrd Rawson Institute, whose dedicated mission is to educate students, parents, and teachers.
+Before Margaret passed away in November 2001, we established the Margaret Byrd Rawson Institute (MBRI), a beacon of hope and dedicated mission to educate students, parents, and teachers.
 Her dream has come true in the unfolding of her Institute.
 May her life’s efforts live on in service to children, parents, and teachers globally.
 May the stone she has cast forward ripple in good works in all of us, serving children, particularly those who struggle to learn to read.
 Much work is needed to bring about true equity in education.
-The future of our nation and the world depends on our ability to create a literate and educated citizenry.
+The future of our nation and the world depends on our ability to create a literate and educated citizenry, and the MBRI is a crucial part of that mission.

-MBRI has evolved into an online Institute hosting ‘Literacy Access Projects’ designed to help transform education by supporting students, parents, and teachers globally.
+MBRI has evolved into an online Institute hosting Transforming Education TeleSummits and Keys to Unlocking Educational Success Webinars designed to help transform education by supporting students, parents, and teachers globally.
 Generous planning grants help to bring this new vision to life.
-In 2016 we launched a TeleSummit, featuring some of the most talented and innovative educational experts, many grounded in the Orton-Gillingham philosophy.
-We also developed a Webinar series interviewing Orton Gillingham Fellows focused on the essential elements of teaching reading, particularly for the dyslexic learner, and cultivating the empowerment of the ‘whole’ child.
-These programs are accessible for free on our website, where you can receive CEU credit with our partnership with Virginia Commonwealth University.
+Our TeleSummit features some of the most talented and innovative educational experts, many of whom are grounded in the Orton-Gillingham philosophy.
+Our Webinar series interviews Orton Gillingham Fellows focused on the essential elements of teaching reading, particularly for the dyslexic learner, and cultivating the empowerment of the ‘whole’ child.
+These programs are accessible on our website, where you can receive CEU credit with our partnership with Virginia Commonwealth University.

 Please make sure to do the following: